shonya3/poe-custom-elements/README.md

 ## Usage

-The syntax is kept fairly simple.
-Here's a basic example of a regular
-conversation:
+Here is an example with a stash tab

 ```js
 import 'poe-custom-elements/stash-tab.js';